 Our playground is regularly inspected for safety by a licensed playground safety inspector.
 All pieces of equipment have been chosen to challenge the ages of our preschool students.

 The school provides water for the children each day.
-Parents provide snacks for their child every day.
+Parents provide lunch or snacks for their child every day, depending on which age group they are in.
 Some suggestions for snacks are: fruit pieces, carrot and celery sticks, cheese slices, crackers, goldfish crackers, pudding bars, yogurt, etc. If you forget to pack a snack, the office will provide a snack for your child that day, however please send in a replacement snack so we can keep our pantry stocked.

 Food restrictions will be reviewed annually, and addressed as per the needs of our student community.